-The city of Madrid has it’s own life force, it’s own vibrant undercurrent.
+The city of Madrid has it’s own life force.
+It’s own vibrant undercurrent.
 I felt it in the murderous roar of the crowds inside bull fighting ring and now here in the dark of the Cafetin La Quimera I feel a pulse of it again.
 The scent of heritage, of passion, of showmanship and of sweat.
+It was time to discover duende!

 The only instruments are the singing voice, a guitar and hand clapping.
 Oh and of course those pounding feet.
 No microphones are used and no percussion to cover errors in the rhythm of the dance.